dojo/core/README.md

 ### Language Utilities

-The core package provides several modules offering a number of langauge utilities.
+The core package provides modules offering language utilities.
 Some of these are heavily based on methods in the ES2015 proposal; others are additional APIs for commonly-performed tasks.

 #### array